nothinbutnetapps/rewards-app/README.md

 ## Using the app

-A new user is created the first time using the app and is stored to localstorage If you want to try it with another user, just open the app in a new incognito window
+A new user is created the first time using the app and is stored to localstorage.
+If you want to try it with another user, just open the app in a new incognito window.